-Students are encouraged to apply to scholarships, grants and loans offered through the School of Leadership and Education Sciences and other sources.
+Students are encouraged to apply to funding offered through the School of Leadership and Education Sciences and other sources.
 Domestic students should also file the Free Application for Federal Student Aid (FAFSA) prior to applying for additional funding.

 - Department of Leadership Studies

 - Department of Learning and Teaching

 Through the Dean's Office, SOLES offers multiple scholarship, grant and loan programs for all SOLES graduate students.

 The purpose of this scholarship program is to encourage multi-cultural understanding and increase diversity among professions supported by our degrees.
 Awards made are intended to recruit and retain students from underrepresented ethnic and social groups.
 This program awards scholarships to graduate students who are pursuing teaching credentials,